opencaesar/oml/io.opencaesar.oml.parent/io.opencaesar.oml.specification/src/textual-syntax.md

 ### IRI ### {#IRI-Syntax}

 An IRI is a globally unique identifier for an element (ontology or member).
 When an ontology is declared, its IRI typically has the syntax of a URL (e.g., http://ontology) but this is not a requirement.
-When members are declared within an ontology, their IRI is derived from that of their defining ontology as follow: Ontology_IRI + Ontology_SEPARATOR + MEMBER_ID (e.g., http://ontology#member).
+When members are declared within an ontology, their IRI is derived from that of their defining ontology as follow: Ontology_IRI + separator character (# | /) + MEMBER_ID (e.g., http://ontology#member).
 The member's IRI can also be abbreviated by replacing the defining ontology's IRI by its PREFIX (e.g., prefix:member).
 Notice that an importing ontology may override an imported ontology's prefix in the <a href="#Import-Syntax">Import</a> statement.

 ### Comment ### {#Comment-Syntax}